ahgamut/torchrecorder/docs/source/manual.rst

 Custom Styler Objects
 ^^^^^^^^^^^^^^^^^^^^^

-If the default styling of node shapes/colors is not sufficient, you can create a subclass of `~torchrecord.renderer.GraphvizStyler` and pass it to `~torchrecord.make_dot` via the ``styler_cls`` argument.
-The subclass needs to accepts `graphviz` attributes as keyword arguments, and override the `~torchrecord.renderer.GraphvizStyler.style_node` and `~torchrecord.renderer.GraphvizStyler.style_edge` methods.
+If the default styling of node shapes/colors is not sufficient, you can create a subclass of `~torchrecorder.renderer.GraphvizStyler` and pass it to `~torchrecorder.make_dot` via the ``styler_cls`` argument.
+The subclass needs to accepts `graphviz` attributes as keyword arguments, and override the `~torchrecorder.renderer.GraphvizStyler.style_node` and `~torchrecorder.renderer.GraphvizStyler.style_edge` methods.

 In the below example, I construct a styler subclass that shows some parameters of `~torch.nn.Conv2d` objects, draws orange edges out of `~torch.nn.Conv2d` objects, and blue edges into `~torch.nn.ReLU` objects: